ibm-cloud-docs/vpc/vsi_is_create_instance.md

 To use Terraform, download the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in.
 For more information, see [Getting started with Terraform](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
 {: requirement}

 Create the instance by using one of the following examples.
-For more information, see the Terraform documentation on [ibm_is_instance](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_instance).
+For more information, see the Terraform documentation on [ibm_is_instance](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_instance){: external}.

 Allowed-use expressions: The image that you select determines the profiles that are available to create the virtual server instance.
 During the creation of a virtual server instance with images that use an allowed-use expression, the information that is provided in the allowed-use properties is then evaluated against a potential virtual server instance to determine whether that image can be used to create the virtual server instance.
 Stock images use defined allowed-use expressions.
 You must define any allowed-use expressions for custom images.
 For more information, see [Adding allowed-use expressions to custom images](/docs/vpc?topic=vpc-custom-image-allowed-use-expressions&interface=ui).
 {: note}